dalonzoo/smart_health_reminder_demo/README.md

 Abstract

 This project aims to develop a Flutter-based health and wellness app that combines:
-✔️ Smart reminders for hydration, posture, exercise, and meditation✔️ Gamification (points, achievements, challenges, leaderboards)✔️ Ultimate Alarm Clock Integration for shared alarms and sleep-based wake-upsBy making health habits engaging and easy to follow, the app encourages users to stay consistent with their well-being.
+✔️ Smart reminders for hydration, posture, exercise, and meditation ✔️ Gamification (points, achievements, challenges, leaderboards) ✔️ Ultimate Alarm Clock Integration for shared alarms and sleep-based wake-upsBy making health habits engaging and easy to follow, the app encourages users to stay consistent with their well-being.

 Why This Project?